prof7bit/wallet-key-tool/README.md

 you will find the runnable .jar file in build/libs/

-## I'm too lazy to do the above, where is the jar?
+## I'm too lazy to build it myself, where is the jar?

 click the "releases" link (github project page in the middle above the files listing) and look for the "wallet-key-tool.jar" file, download and run it as described below.

 ## how to run

     java -jar wallet-key-tool.jar <filename>

+will ask for a password (if the file is encrypted), then dump the addresses and keys to the console and exit.
+If you run it without file name

+    java -jar wallet-key-tool.jar

+it will show a simple Swing GUI where you can use a file dialog to select the wallet file.

-Example session (I did not enter a passphrase, so no private keys to see here):
+Example session in the console (I did not enter a passphrase, so no private keys to see here):

     java -jar build/libs/wallet-key-tool.jar /home/bernd/Schotter/Schotter.wallet
     [main] INFO org.multibit.store.MultiBitWalletProtobufSerializer - Loading wallet extension org.multibit.walletProtect.2